-Usually – and the method should be extended – governments and other public administrations entrust contractors with the execution of these works.
-Most of the time, the lowest bidder is chosen, after having his competence and liability assessed.
+Usually, governments and other public administrations entrust contractors with the execution of these projects.
+Most often, the lowest bidder is chosen after his competency and liability are assessed.

-As for the new credits to finance these public works, the public administration that commandeered these would get the interest-free credits to pay the contractor at the moment the public body takes possession of the completed works.
+As for the new Credits to finance these public works, the public administration that initiated the project would secure interest-free Credits to pay the contractor when the project was completed.

-From the time of delivery, the population, which is the consumer in this case, would pay for their consumption, i.e for their wear and tear, their depreciation, at the rate at which it takes place.
+After a public work is delivered the population, which is the consumer in this case, would begin to pay for its consumption, i.e its wear and tear.

-Therefore, as we have said, all new financial credit must come from a Monetary Office (which can be a Central Bank) operating on behalf of society.
-But this credit can just as well be channelled towards production by the system of banks that now exists, and be returned to its source through the same channel, after having been used in production and consumption.
+Therefore, all new Financial Credit must come from a Monetary Office, which can be a Central Bank, operating on behalf of society.
+But this Credit can be directed toward production by the system of banks that now exist and be returned to its source using the same banks.

-When plans for public works are submitted to the people's representatives – in Ottawa, if they are of federal jurisdiction, in a provincial legislature if they are within this province's jurisdiction, in a municipality if it falls within its jurisdiction – the people's representatives need not wonder whether these projects are financially possible, but only whether they answer real needs and whether they are physically feasible.
-Physically feasible, in other words, is the country’s production capacity capable of carrying out these works while continuing to supply the goods required to answer private needs.
-Otherwise said: Will this new public production prevent a more urgent production from being made.
+Government representatives at the federal, provincial, or municipal levels need not wonder whether these projects are financially possible, but only whether they answer real needs and whether they are physically feasible.
+By physically feasible, we are asking if the country’s productive capacity is capable of carrying out these public works while continuing to supply the goods required to answer private needs.
+Or will this new public project prevent a more urgent production from being made?